Scottish bran scones recipe shows you how to make easy, delicious and healthier scones. It’s a traditional recipe and

-No, this recipe is made in the traditional Scottish way, with added bran, differing in particular from traditional scone recipes which tend to have a higher butter content.
+No, this recipe is made in the traditional Scottish way, with added bran.

 We could of course have a debate about whether scones should be plain, like these, or have fruit in them, as in my wholemeal cranberry scones recipe.

 And still, we could go one step further and bring in savory scones with perhaps cheese added?

 And so the great scone debate could just rage on……..

 Personally I think it’s just a matter of taste and preference.

-Freshly made scones like these, take me back to childhood memories of Sunday high tea at my Gran’s house in Dundee.
+Freshly made Scottish scones like these, take me back to childhood memories of Scottish High Tea at my Gran’s house in Dundee.
 Complete with a towering cake stand. 🙂